scrapy/scrapy.org/README.rst

 Adding your company to the website
 ==================================

+HELLO !!!!
 Hey there welcome to the pride, Are you a company or individual using Scrapy for your product or project?
 Add yourself to the "Companies using Scrapy" list by sending a pull request:

 - add a "company card" in ``_data/companies/list/<companyslug>.yml`` as a YAML file;